jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 * Choose the right machine size for your needs

 {{% note %}}
-Balancing workflow speed and test coverage is ultimately a matter of prioritization: which features are part of the critical path?
-Where can you afford more experimentation and risk?
-Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques: Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques:
+Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques:
 {{% /note %}}

 ---